Hermitage Capital Management: Conflict with Russian government

 Opalesque.TV released a video on 8 February 2010 in which Browder reveals details of Sergey Magnitsky's ordeal during his eleven months in detention.
 In 2012, Hermitage filed a complaint with Cyprus anti-corruption agency Mokas regarding $31 million funds illegally moved from Russia through a chain banks in Cyprus.
 However, in 2015, Cyprus police passed the documents to Russian investigators in the alleged tax-evasion case of Magnitsky and Browder, widely described as a set-up.

+In April 2013, an employee of Hermitage Capital, played for Darragh MacIntyre, a reporter for the BBC's Panorama programme, the threatening voice messages which were received by a Hermitage Capital colleague.

-In 2013, Hermitage closed its Russian fund which in 2005 had over $4 billion in assets under management.
+In 2013, Hermitage closed its Russian fund, which, in 2005, had over $4 billion in assets under management.
 In 2013, the fund was evaluated as having less than $60 million in assets.
 Closing the fund led to a dispute between investors and HSBC which was a manager and trustee of the fund.

 In December 2017, Browder and Cherkasov were sentenced in absentia to 9 years and 8 years of imprisonment respectively by a Russian court for tax evasion by Hermitage Capital Management and causing $58 million of damage to the Russian federal budget.

 In April 2018, Natalia Veselnitskaya announced that on behalf of the General Prosecutor's Office of the Russian Federation, she was investigating Bill Browder and Hermitage Capital, but denied working for the Kremlin.

 In May 2018, Bill Browder praised the Magnitsky amendment to the Proceeds of Crime Act released in the United States calling for "swift and robust action" adding that "top Putin oligarchs should be on that list".
 Also in May, Browder was briefly detained in Spain when a Russian arrest warrant for extradition placed him on Interpol's Red Notice.

 In November 2019, an article published by Der Spiegel detailed a critical account of inconsistencies it claims to have found with Bill Browder's stories.